TheThingsNetwork/docs/_content/gateways/kerlink/setup.md

 ## UTP cable

-After unpacking the Kerlink IoT Station, open the case by putting a screwdriver in the bottom notch (where the antenna connector is located).
+After unpacking the Kerlink Wirnet Station, open the case by putting a screwdriver in the bottom notch (where the antenna connector is located).

 ![Open the case](utp-1.jpg)